raythree/react-bootstrap-theme-switcher/README.md

   constructor(props) {
     super(props);
-    // these are all the defaults, you only need to call configure if using other values themeService.configure({
+    themeService.configure({
       themeDir: '/themes'
       defaultTheme: 'default'
       themeCookie: 'theme'
     });

     this.state={themeLoaded: false}; // don't render until theme loaded this.onThemeLoading = this.onLoading.bind(this);
     this.onThemeLoaded = this.onLoaded.bind(this);